vaurenw/vaurenw/README.md

 building stuff and logging the process before AGI.
-cheif unpaid intern at stark industries.
+chief unpaid intern at stark industries.